overhide/overhide/docs/glossary.md

 The broker is a key-value datastore with simplistic CRUD data operations.

 The broker doesn't enforce that the keys nor values are encrypted.
 This mechanism of *override* is by convention: it's what makes sense.
-A user can always verify their data is encrypted on an *overhide* broker instance.
+A user can always verify their data is encrypted on an *overhide* broker system.

 Although the broker is a key-value store in the standard sense; the keys have an additional property of being a queue for a backchannel.